stride3d/stride-docs/en/manual/files-and-folders/external-packages/using-nuget-packages.md

 ![](media/game-studio-external-package-assets.webp)

 > [!NOTE]
-> You may need to reload the project in order to make the package show up.
+> You may need to reload the project for the package to show up.

 ## See also